lvgl/lvgl/docs/overview/scroll.md

 ### Scroll chain
 If an object can't be scrolled further (e.g. it's content has reached the bottom most position) the scrolling is propagated to it's parent.
 If the parent an be scrolled in that direction than it will be scrolled instead.
-It goes to the grad parent and grand grandparents too.
+It propagets to the grandparent and grand-grandparents too.

-The propagation on scrolling in called "scroll chaining" and it can be enabled/disabled with the `LV_OBJ_FLAG_SCROLL_CHAIN` flag.
+The propagation on scrolling is called "scroll chaining" and it can be enabled/disabled with the `LV_OBJ_FLAG_SCROLL_CHAIN` flag.
 If chaining is disabled the propagation stops on the object and the parent(s) won't be scrolled.

 ### Scroll momentum
-When the user scrolls an object and releases it LVGL can emulate a momentum for the scrolling.
-It's like to object were thrown and the scrolling slows down smoothly.
+When the user scrolls an object and releases it, LVGL can emulate a momentum for the scrolling.
+It's like the object was thrown and scrolling slows down smoothly.

 The scroll momentum can be enabled/disabled with the `LV_OBJ_FLAG_SCROLL_MOMENTUM` flag.